bgauduch/call-of-duty-2-docker-server/README.md

 ## Prerequisites
 You will need the following things:

-1. The linux dedicated server binary, which can be found in this repository in the [`bin`](https://github.com/bgauduch/call-of-duty-2-docker-server/tree/master/bin) folder;
 1. The orginal game, as it's contents are used by the dedicated server;
 1. A host machine of your choice with x86_64 architecture;
-1. [Docker](https://docs.docker.com/install/linux/docker-ce/debian/) and [Docker Compose](https://docs.docker.com/compose/install/) installed and configured on your host machine.
+1. [Docker](https://docs.docker.com/install/linux/docker-ce/debian/) and [Docker Compose](https://docs.docker.com/compose/install/) installed and configured on your host machine, minimal knowledge in using both is recommended.

 ## Setup
 Clone or download the repository and follow theses steps to get the server up and running: